-Experts say that Schumann Resonance, or the “earth’s heartbeat,” triggers an Alpha/Theta state in your brain which helps you relax, heal faster, and perform better in your day-to-day life.
+Experts say that The Schumann Resonance is a set of spectrum peaks in the extremely low frequency (ELF) portion of the Earth's electromagnetic field spectrum.
+Discovered in 1952 by German physicist Winfried Otto...
+More, or the “earth’s heartbeat,” triggers an Alpha/Theta state in your brain which helps you relax, heal faster, and perform better in your day-to-day life.
 Keep on reading to know more.

 Vibration: The Essence of The Universe